ayechanst/speedrun-eth-guide/dex-guide.md

 <details markdown='1'><summary>🦉 Guiding Questions</summary>

 1. How would we make sure the value being being swapped for ETH is greater than 0?
-2. Is `xReserves` ETH or $BAL tokens?
+2. Is `xReserves` ETH or $BAL tokens this time?
 Use a variable name the describes which one it is.
-3. For `yReserves` we will also want to create a new more descriptive variable name.
+3. For `yReserves` we will also want to create a new and more descriptive variable name.
 How do we find the other asset balance this address has?
 4. Now that we have all our arguments, how do we call `price()` and store the returned value in a new variable?
 5. After getting how many ETH the sender should receive, how do we transfer the ETH to the sender?
-6. Last we will emit the `tokenToEthSwap` event to record this transaction.
+6. Which event do we emit for this function?
+7. Lastly, what are we returning?

 <details markdown='1'><summary>👨🏻‍🏫 Solution Code </summary>